 TIP: When I make these, I also usually keep a little plastic container in my handbag with 2 cookies in so that if I get the munchies I have something healthy on hand and don’t have to resort to buying something bad, like from a vending machine, or a convenience store!

 When you bite into these cookies you’ll get a real hit of vanilla which I love with the usual crunch and crumble of a bake your own, know what’s in it healthy cookie.

 TIP: to make these cookies firm all the way through (rather than soft and chewy) you could leave them in the oven once they are finished cooking, but turn the oven off and just let the residual heat do its work – probably an additional 2 to 3 minutes would do it.

 Looking for some other healthy sweet treats to satisfy your sweet tooth and keep cravings under control?
-How about these sugar free chocolate chip muffins with blueberries, sugar free bliss balls, or sugar free and wheat free banana bread.
+How about these sugar free ginger biscuits, or sugar free chocolate chip muffins with blueberries, sugar free bliss balls, or sugar free and wheat free banana bread.

 This is one of my favourite cookie recipes because it is so quick and easy to make and the recipe works every time.
 And sometimes, I confess, I just get sick of cake and muffins and want something with a crunch and crumble and a different texture.
 These fit the bill perfectly!

 Like what you see?
 Follow me on Facebook or Pinterest!
 Did you try a recipe?
 Tag me on Instagram: @mysugarfreekitchen, and leave a comment & star rating!